browserengineering/book/book/animations.md

 ```

 3. Draw the `CompositedLayer`s to the screen.
 This step will be very easy,
 since steps 1 and 2 do all the heavy lifting.
-To prove it, here is the code
+Here is the code:
-(though you can't add it to your browser until you've implemented the other
-steps):

 ``` {.python}
 class Browser: